jacekkowalczyk82/my-debian/README.md

   * For i3 I started with making my modifications in the `variant-i3wm` folder.
   * For openbox I copied `variant-i3wm` folder to `variant-openbox` and added my modifications to it.
   * Edit the file `kali-config/<VARIANT>/package-lists/kali.list.chroot` and add the required packages you want.
 My list of packages is in file [here](variant-i3wm/package-lists/kali.list.chroot), for openbox use [this](variant-openbox/package-lists/kali.list.chroot)
-  * Add configs for live cd and for root fs.
+  * Add configs for livecd and for the target installed file system.
   * All config files for livecd should be copied to: `kali-config/common/includes.chroot/root/`.
+This directory is used by livecd as the livecd environment is running as root user.
-  * All config files for installed file system should be copied to: `kali-config/common/includes.chroot/etc/skel/`.
+  * All config files for installed file system should be copied to: `kali-config/common/includes.chroot/etc/skel/`. '/etc/skel' directory in commonly used as a template for creating user home directories, so every new user will by default have the files that are located in this directory.
+  * Nitrogen is an application used to setup wallpaper.
+The file `.config/nitrogen/bg-saved.cfg` defines the set wallpaper.
+The second file `.config/nitrogen/nitrogen.cfg` is the main configuration file for nitrogen and defines the direcories where the wallaper images are located.
+  * Power manager applet is configured by file `.config/xfce4/xfconf/xfce-perchannel-xml/xfce4-power-manager.xml`
-  * For example I added files:
+  * For i3wm I added files:
-    * `kali-config/common/includes.chroot/root/.conkyrc`
+    * `kali-config/common/includes.chroot/root/.i3wm_conkyrc`
     * `kali-config/common/includes.chroot/root/.config/i3/config`
-  * For Openbox some example files:
+  * For Openbox I added files:
-    * `kali-config/common/includes.chroot/root/.conkyrc`
+    * `kali-config/common/includes.chroot/root/.openbox_conkyrc` - configuration for conky.
-    * `kali-config/common/includes.chroot/root/.config/openbox/autostart`
+    * `kali-config/common/includes.chroot/root/.config/openbox/autostart` - openbox autostart file.
-    * `kali-config/common/includes.chroot/root/.config/openbox/menu.xml`
+    * `kali-config/common/includes.chroot/root/.config/openbox/menu.xml` - openbox menu.
-    * `kali-config/common/includes.chroot/root/.config/openbox/rc.xml`
+    * `kali-config/common/includes.chroot/root/.config/openbox/rc.xml` - openbox window manager themes and keybindings.
-    * `kali-config/common/includes.chroot/root/.config/tint2/tint2rc`
+    * `kali-config/common/includes.chroot/root/.config/tint2/tint2rc` - tint2 panel settings, and launchers, I added here my most commonly used tools: terminal, editors, web browsers.
   * My example config files for i3wm can be found [here](./i3/etc/skel/)
   * My example config files for openbox can be found [here](./openbox/etc/skel/)
   * I added the Firefox developer edition browser by downloading the install package and unpacking it into `kali-config/common/includes.chroot/opt/firefox/` and then added the toxic tox client to `kali-config/common/includes.chroot/opt/toxic`.